The Commonwealth Honors Program

 Students who do not meet one of the above admissions criteria may complete an Honors course or project if they contact the Honors Coordinator and provide other evidence of academic success including recommendations from high school or college faculty.

 To graduate as a Commonwealth Honors Scholar from Northern Essex Community College, students need a minimum of:

 - A 3.3 GPA

-- Completion of two honors courses with a grade of B or better.
-The program provides students an opportunity to substitute an honors class with an Honors Project in a non-honors class of the student’s choosing.
+- Completion of two honors courses with a grade of B or better OR the program provides students an opportunity to substitute two Honors Projects in non-honors classes of the student’s choosing.
 View/download the Commonwealth Honors Project Proposal.